-&lt;sup>1 Although this guide was developed specifically for authors wishing to submit their cases to the HEC Montréal Case Centre Catalogue or to the International Journal of Case Studies in Management (IJCSM), it can also be used as a more general reference.
+&lt;sup>2 Although this guide was developed specifically for authors wishing to submit their cases to the HEC Montréal Case Centre Catalogue or to the International Journal of Case Studies in Management (IJCSM), it can also be used as a more general reference.

-&lt;sup>2 Anne Mesny is an Associate Professor in management at HEC Montréal, Director of the HEC Montréal Case Centre and Chief Editor of the International Journal of Case Studies in Management (IJCSM).
-Contact: anne.mesny@hec.ca.
+&lt;sup>3 Anne Mesny is a professor of management at HEC Montréal.
+She is a former director of the HEC Montréal Case Centre and past editor-in-chief of International Journal of Case Studies in Management.